Kutimo/eksamen_emne6/exam_blazor_wasm/exam_blazor_wasm/README.md

   users.

 **Result Pattern Tests**
-Instead of throwing exceptions when something goes wrong or when the api returns the correct data, We use a result object and update the IsSuccess = false/true,
+Instead of throwing exceptions when something goes wrong or when the API returns the correct data, We use a result object and update the IsSuccess = false/true,

-- `Success_ReturnsIsSuccessTrue` - we check that the api works, and we get a result with `IsSuccess = true` and the actual data
+- `Success_ReturnsIsSuccessTrue` - we check that the API works, and we get a result with `IsSuccess = true` and the actual data
 - `Failure_ReturnsIsSuccessFalse` - Verifies failure result and update
   `IsSuccess = false` and an error message.

 **Integration Tests**

-- `GetUsersAsync_ReturnsRealUsers_FromApi` - We test the code against the actual api, and verify that we get data back.
+- `GetUsersAsync_ReturnsRealUsers_FromApi` - We test the code against the actual API, and verify that we get data back.

 <!-- ACKNOWLEDGMENTS -->